dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Slang is a language that rolls up its sleeves, spits on its hands and goes to work.
+  Our past is not the thing that matters so much in this world as what we intend to do with our future.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1262 days)